bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-30-newsletter.md

-  bip32] backup and restore, a new experimental plugin for improved payment pathfinding, experimental support for [splicing][topic splicing], and the ability to pay locally-generated invoices, among many other new features and bug fixes.
+  bip32] backup and restore, a new experimental plugin for improved payment pathfinding, experimental support for [splicing][topic splicing], and the ability to pay locally-generated invoices, among many other new features and bug fixes. {% assign timestamp="49:21" %}

 - [LND v0.17.0-beta.rc1][] is a release candidate for the next major version of this popular LN node implementation.
-A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels" as described in LND PR #7904 in the _notable changes_ section.
+A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels" as described in LND PR #7904 in the _notable changes_ section. {% assign timestamp="50:24" %}

 ## Notable code and documentation changes